EricLambrecht/react-timing-hooks/README.md

   }, [depA, depB])
 ```

-`react-timing-hooks` will automatically take care of cleaning up the timeouts for you.
+In this case `react-timing-hooks` automatically took care of cleaning up the timeout for you (if the component is mounted for less than a second for instance).